We teach through a variety of methods, all centred on three main areas of study.

 Find out more about our performance work.

 Composition is one of the key areas in the research output of our staff.
-It is one of our most visible bridges with the music industry and, of course, is also the focus of intensive student activity.
+It is the focus of intensive student activity.

 Our composers critically engage with the recent past, but do not have rigid affiliations to currents or schools.